TrueBlocks/trueblocks-core/src/apps/acctScrape/README.md

 #### Usage

 `Usage:`    acctScrape [-v|-h] &lt;address&gt; [address...]
-`Purpose:`  Index transactions for a given Ethereum address (or series of addresses).
+`Purpose:`  Index transactions for a given Ethereum address (or collection of addresses).

 `Where:`